Shake, Rattle & Roll X: Critical response

 Shake, Rattle and Roll X was viewed as a "mixed bag of stories that range in quality from poor to somewhat okay."
 The first story, "Emergency" lacked narrative, and had unnecessary character details that affected the pace.
 "Class Picture" was viewed as having strong Asian horror elements although its script failed to keep pace with the direction.
 The last entry, "Nieves" is described to be entertaining due to its solid script, carefully blended mythology with humor and an unforgettable performance from Marian Rivera.
-What made it unique was its use of comedy, which made it comparable to Buffy The Vampire Slayer.
+What made it unique was its use of comedy, which made it comparable to Buffy the Vampire Slayer.

+The film was said to "reinvent myths surrounding the aswang."